 4. I have been very clear about my ability to discuss any manufacturer and any product out there – regardless of whether or not those manufacturers or products were direct competitors with sponsors or not.
 Anyone who knows me is aware that I am honest in discussing the tools I like for storytelling.

-5. I am a member of The American Society of Cinematographers (ASC), The Academy of Motion Picture Arts and Sciences (AMPAS), a Canon “Explorer of Light” and a Tiffen “Image Maker.”
+6. I am a member of The American Society of Cinematographers (ASC), The Academy of Motion Picture Arts and Sciences (AMPAS), a Canon “Explorer of Light,” an “Ambassador for G-Technology’s G-Team,” and a Tiffen “Image Maker.”
 I have also signed Non-Disclosure Agreements with these and many other companies.
 Therefore, I cannot comment on any future products/features, etc. or make any forward-looking statements – regardless of whether or not I am aware of anything in the future.
 Doing so could jeopardize my personal integrity and relationships with these companies.

 I am inspired and excited to continue this Blog and appreciate your time in completing surveys and comments so we can make it better each year.